Skip to main content

 The focused Zone gets highlighted in color both in the list and in the Map view (if visible).
 In addition:

 • The focused Zone is displayed in the Sample view and its settings appear in the Zone settings at the bottom of the page.
-See section Adjusting the Zone Settings for more information on these settings.
+See section Adjusting the Zone settings for more information on these settings.

 • The focused Zone also appears on the Edit and Slice pages, which allows you to further process of its contained Sample.
 For more information on the Edit and Slice pages, please refer to section Editing a Sample and Slicing a Sample, respectively.

-Selecting Multiple Zones in the List
+Selecting multiple Zones from the list

 You can select several Zones in the list at once using the common methods of your operating system.
 The basic rules for multiple selection are the following: